lubojr/naucse.python.cz/lessons/beginners-en/testing-pl4ua/index.md

 Make a copy of the code into a file named `test_addition.py` in a new empty directory.

-The naming of files and test functions matters. `pytest` scans your code and searches for the included tests.
-When found, these tests are executed.
-By default, the names of the test files and the test functions must start with the `test_` prefix in order to be recognized as tests.

 ```python
 def add(a, b):
     return a + b